-When you decide to break up with someone it might hurt their feelings, but you don’t have to be callous about it.
-As fellow Rookie Laia says, “You just gotta accept that in this moment you are making a mildly selfish decision, and while you do not wish to hurt this other person, you WILL make them sad and possible break their heart.”
+When you decide to break up with someone, it might hurt their feelings, but you don’t have to be callous about it.
+As fellow Rookie Laia says, “You just gotta accept that in this moment you are making a mildly selfish decision, and while you do not wish to hurt this other person, you WILL make them sad—and possibly break their heart.”
 Acknowledge the good times you had together, but explain the things in the relationship that were not working for you—it shouldn’t be a blame game, but make clear why you are leaving.
 Rookie advice goddess Jamia gave me a little script you can use to soften the blow:

 These are the positive things I’ve loved about us, and the reasons we’ve stayed together are _______, but here are the reasons I don’t feel like this is working any longer.
 This was a difficult decision, but for my own health and happiness I need to be on my own.
 I’m sorry to hurt you, but I hope you can respect that.

-Your partner might tell you they’ll change, work harder, or just get upset—all of this is normal, but you don’t have any obligation to keep a relationship going because you don’t want to hurt someone’s feelings.
+Your partner might tell you they’ll change, that they’ll work harder, or they might just get upset—all of this is normal, but you don’t have any obligation to keep a relationship going because you don’t want to hurt someone’s feelings.

-And just in case you were going to go for this method, no one likes the fade-away, so don’t even think about it.
+And, just in case you were thinking of going for this method, no one likes the fade-away, so don’t even think about it.

 It’s a Process

-It’s normal to feel sad, bad, or lonely after you break up with someone, whether it’s four days or four years after the fact.
-You were just sharing your life with someone, and now you’re going solo, so it’s going to take some adjustment.
+It’s normal to feel sad, bad, or lonely after you break up with a significant other, whether the relationship was four days or four years long.
+You were just sharing your life with another person, and now you’re going solo, so it’s going to take some adjustment.
 You might feel pangs of regret like I did, and you might cry as you hug their old sweatshirt, even though YOU broke up with THEM—that’s totally OK, and it doesn’t necessarily mean you made a mistake.

 Usually, the longer the relationship, the longer the breakup takes to complete, and the longer those bad feelings linger.
 You might have to talk it out with your partner more than once, or cry together a few times before you’re really sure it’s finished.
 Or not.
 If you need a clean break, that’s fine too.